 Financing for the project included a combination of UC Board of Regents-issued revenue bonds, developer funds and UC Merced’s own funds.

 Design and Construction Budget: $1.3 billion

 The university’s ability to afford the project was determined based on a holistic, long-range financial model.
-The model includes a combined estimate of design and construction costs as well as preventative maintenance lifecycle costs.
+The model included a combined estimate of design and construction costs as well as preventative maintenance lifecycle costs.

 Innovative Public/Private Partnership Structure: Availability Payment Concession

-The Merced 2020 Project is a type of public-private partnership known as an "availability-payment concession," in which a single private development team designs, builds, operates and maintains major building systems and partially finances the entire project under a single contract known as the "Project Agreement".
+The Merced 2020 Project was a type of public-private partnership known as an "availability-payment concession," in which a single private development team designs, builds, operates and maintains major building systems and partially finances the entire project under a single contract known as the "Project Agreement".

 As structured, this hybrid model captures the time and cost advantages of the familiar "design-build" method of developing buildings and effectively adds a preventative capital-maintenance program and capital-renewal program.
-It does not transfer the university's property rights, does not assign revenue streams and is not a lease.
+It does not transfer the university's property rights, does not assign revenue streams, and is not a lease.